fdm1980/stubby/README.md

 ## How to use - unRAID template setup
 (assuming you use other DNS containers with "Network Type = Custom : br0" such as pihole or unbound)

-1)  Network Type = Custom : br0
+1. Network Type = Custom : br0
-  a)  Set your own IP address
+  a.
+Set your own IP address

-2)  Port Mapping
+2. Port Mapping
-  a)  Name:  Host Port 1
+  a.
+Name:  Host Port 1
-  b)  Host Port:  53
+  b.
+Host Port:  53
-  c)  Connection Type:  TCP
+  c.
+Connection Type:  TCP

-3)  Port Mapping
+3. Port Mapping
-  a)  Name:  Host Port 2
+  a.
+Name:  Host Port 2
-  b)  Host Port:  53
+  b.
+Host Port:  53
-  c)  Connection Type:  UDP
+  c.
+Connection Type:  UDP

-3)  Path / Volume Mapping
+4. Path / Volume Mapping
-  a)  Name:  Appdata
+  a.
+Name:  Appdata
-  b)  Container Path:  /opt/stubby/etc/stubby/
+  b.
+Container Path:  /opt/stubby/etc/stubby/
-  c)  Host Path:  /mnt/user/appdata/stubby/
+  c.
+Host Path:  /mnt/user/appdata/stubby/
-  d)  Access Mode:  Read/Write
+  d.
+Access Mode:  Read/Write

 Start the container to allow it to create the "/appdata/stubby/" folder.
 Stop the containter, download / copy the "stubby.yml" file to the appdata folder, restart the container.

 ### Standard usage